New Android app gives access to postal mail remotely

 People across the globe and businesses of all sizes use Earth Class Mail's network of over 80 virtual addresses across the United States to manage their mail remotely.

-Earth Class Mail receives the mail on users' behalf.
+Earth Class Mail receives the mail on customers' behalf.
 Then, technicians sort, scan, and upload the mail at its secure processing facility.
-Users can manage their mail from anywhere.
+Customers can manage their mail from anywhere.

 "The app truly makes my work a lot easier and accessible.
 I can say that Earth Class Mail is more than virtual mail — this allows me to take quick actions on my mail, no matter what part of the world I'm in," customer Athaher Basha said.
 "Now I don't need to visit the website to manage my mail or my account."